MATHS 7104 - Numerical Methods

 Learning & Teaching ModesThis course uses a variety of methods for delivery of the course material.

 Some lecture material is delivered using online screencasts together with interactive Maple TA exercises and quizzes.
 Other lecture material is delivered in traditional face-to-face lecture format.

 Tutorials are held fortnightly.
-In these classes, you will complete short quizzes and work on tutorial problems that aim to enhance your understanding of the lecture material and ability to solve theoretical problems.
+In these classes, you will complete work on tutorial problems that aim to enhance your understanding of the lecture material and ability to solve theoretical problems.
 You are encouraged to attempt the problems before the tutorial and to complete all the remaining problems afterwards.

 Practicals are held fortnightly, alternating with tutorials.
 In these classes, you will use Matlab to implement numerical algorithms developed in lectures.
 Practical work must be submitted to show that you have completed the session.

 Assignments are set fortnightly.
 In the assignments, you are usually asked to write a Matlab program to solve a mathematical problem and present your results in a written report.
 Questions about theoretical aspects of the problem may also be asked.